Relay and Sensor Replacement for Electric Cooktop in Warsaw

 What is a relay in an electric cooktop?

-An electromechanical switch that, on signal from the control board, connects or disconnects power to a burner.
-When its internal contacts wear out, the burner stops responding.
+It’s an electromechanical switch that, after a signal from the control board, connects or cuts power to a burner.
+When the internal contacts wear out, the burner stops reacting properly.

 Relay vs sensor — what’s the difference?

-The relay controls power (on/off); the sensor measures the surface temperature and feeds data to the board for power regulation.
+The relay switches power on and off; the sensor reads the surface temperature and sends that information to the board for power control.

 Can I still use the cooktop if one burner is down?

-The other burners — yes, provided there’s no burning smell.
-But don’t delay the repair.
+The other burners — yes, as long as there’s no burning smell.
+But don’t put off the repair.

 Is DIY repair dangerous?

 Yes.
-Cooktops are wired to 220–380V.
-Even when switched off, terminals may carry voltage unless the breaker is tripped.
+Cooktops are connected to 220–380V.
+Even when switched off, the terminals may still be live unless the breaker has been tripped.

 Does the technician bring the relay?

-Yes — common relay types are always in stock.
-Rare models may take 1–3 days to order.
+Yes — common relay types are kept in stock.
+Less common models may take 1–3 days to order.

 How long does the repair take?